ROLES OF PIE STUDENTS, HOME FACILITATORS & STAFF

 - oversee the provision of invigilated online course quizzes and tests and make arrangements for student participation in provincial assessments

-- approve and supervise delivery of coursework
+- approve and supervise delivery of curricular materials and online courses

 - provide families with information via email and newsletters